 - 220 g (~1 cup) cold butter

 Toast the hazelnuts in a dry frying pan.
 Let them cool, then grind.

 Sift the flour and cocoa powder in a bowl.
-Add the ground hazelnut, icing sugar and cold butter cut into cubes.
+Add the ground hazelnuts, icing sugar and diced cold butter.
 Knead quickly or pulse in a food processor until just smooth and combined.
-Do not overwork pastry.
+Do not overwork the pastry.
 Shape into a disc.

 Melt the chocolate over a hot-water bath.
 Dip the pretzels in it, put them back on the wire rack and wait until the chocolate sets.